GastyFP/PokeApp/README.md

 ## General Idea

-The general idea was to create an application that you could see the different pokemon that exist using an external API [pokeapi](https://pokeapi.co/) and also filter/ order them, create new ones and finally search for some pokemon
+Create an application that you could see the different pokemon that exist using an external API [pokeapi](https://pokeapi.co/) and also filter/ order them, create new ones and finally search for some pokemon

 ### The only endpoints i could use were